Paramount leader: History

-Chairman Mao Zedong was the undisputed ruler of Communist China from its beginning in 1949 and held three chairman offices at once: Chairman of the Chinese Communist Party, Chairman of the Central Military Commission and Chairman of the People's Republic of China (1954–1959), making him the leader of the party, military and state, respectively.
-Following the Cultural Revolution, a rough consensus emerged within the party that the worst excesses were caused by the lack of checks and balances in the exercise of political power and the resulting "rule of personality" by Mao.
-Beginning in the 1980s, the leadership experimented with a quasi-separation of powers, whereby the offices of general secretary, president and premier were held by different people.
+Chairman Mao Zedong was the undisputed ruler of Communist China from its beginning in 1949 and held three chairman offices at once: Chairman of the Chinese Communist Party, Chairman of the Central Military Commission and Chairman of the People's Republic of China (1954–59), making him the leader of the party, military and state, respectively.
+Following the Cultural Revolution, a rough consensus emerged within the party, that the worst excesses were caused by lack of checks and balances in the exercise of political power and the resulting "rule of personality" by Mao.

+Beginning in the 1980s, the CCP leadership desired to prevent a single leader from rising above the party, as Chairman Mao had done.
+Accordingly, the post of CCP Chairman was abolished in 1982.
+Most of its functions were transferred to the revived post of General Secretary.
+The leadership experimented with a quasi-separation of powers, whereby the offices of general secretary, president and premier were held by different people.
 In 1985, for example, the CCP General Secretary was Hu Yaobang, the Chinese President was Li Xiannian and the Chinese Premier was Zhao Ziyang.
-However, Deng Xiaoping was still recognized as the core of the leadership during this period.
+However, Deng Xiaoping was still recognized as the core of the leadership.
 Both Hu and Zhao fell out of favour in the late 1980s, but Deng was able to retain ultimate political control.

+In a discussion with Central Committee members in the lead-up 4th Plenum of the Thirteenth Central Committee (Jun.
+23-24 1989), Deng Xiaoping introduced the concept of the "Core Leader".
+In his analysis, despite the existence of figures like Chen Duxiu, Qu Qiubai, Xiang Zhongfa, Li Lisan, and Wang Ming, the Party did not have a proper "Core Leader" until the ascent of Mao Zedong at the Zunyi Conference of 1935.
+Mao's election ushered in the "First Generation" of CCP leadership.
+As for the second generation, Deng conceded that in retrospect, he had himself been the "Core", but that he had been constantly planning for the transition to a third generation.
+For this purpose, he encouraged his audience to rally around Jiang Zemin as the core of the "Third Generation".
+Despite Deng not formally relinquishing the position of Chairman of the Central Military Commission until the 5th Plenum (Nov.
+6-9 1989), official histories published by the CCP regard this endorsement, at the 4th Plenum, as the transition from the Deng administration to the Jiang administration.

 The paramount leader label has been applied to Deng's successors, Jiang Zemin and Hu Jintao, though it is generally recognized that they did not wield as much power as Deng despite their having held more offices of leadership.
-There has also been a greater emphasis on collective leadership, whereby the top leader is a first among equals style figure, exercising power with the consensus of the CCP Politburo Standing Committee.
+There has been a greater emphasis on collective leadership, whereby the top leader is a first among equals style figure, exercising power with the consensus of the CCP Politburo Standing Committee.
 This was particularly apparent during the tenure of Hu Jintao.
 Beginning in 1993, Jiang formally held the three offices that made him the head of the party, state, and military: